Hama99o/quote_api/README.md

 # README for using API

-## to Installation the project go down
+## To Installation the project go down

 ![A test image](images/api_tech.jpg)